 13. Boards constitute the ruling government of the church on paper while most have no real day to day authority over the pastor or denominational leaders.

 14. There is more attention placed on getting the “right” doctrine than living and modeling the “Christ-life”.

-It might be that there are no steps, because the situation is terminal and unredeemable, if so, how do we exist in the tension during the season of migration in between where we are to where we need to be?
+It might be that there are no steps, because the situation is terminal and not redeemable; if so, how do we exist in the tension during the season of migration in between where we are to where we need to be?

 Oh Father, have mercy on our mess and allow your Body the privilege of cooperating again with the Holy Spirit under the headship of the Lord Jesus Christ.

-Jose Bosque is Editor in Chief and founder of Viral Cast Media which oversees GodsLeader, JaxChristian now ViralChrist and 15 other websites.
 He has ministered in Jacksonville since 1987 and served the city since 1992 as a citywide servant leader.
-Jose is considered a resource and a spiritual father to many leaders in the city and in the 54 nations where the Lord has sent him to serve.
+Jose is considered a resource and a spiritual father to many leaders in the city and in the 59 nations where the Lord has sent him to serve.
 Originally born in Cuba, Jose has resided in Jacksonville since 1966.

 Editors Note: Please help us continue to get this word out for free- No amount is too small- Thanks for your generosity!
 DONATE CLICK HERE

 Copyright 2013 Jose L. Bosque www.JaxChristian.com.
 Permission is granted to copy, forward, or distribute this article for non-commercial use only, as long as this copyright byline, in totality, is maintained in all duplications, copies, and link references.
 For reprint permission for any commercial use, in any form of media, please contact JaxChristian1@aol.com